Churchgate railway station: Early history

-On 18th January, 1870, around 5 years after BB&CIR commenced operations from Grant Rd. and Ahmedabad, Churchgate was opened.
+Around the start of 1870s, Churchgate was opened.
 It began with five trains running each day.
 The line was further extended towards Colaba in 1873, and a goods shed was built there.
 Churchgate station was situated in the heart of the city, and it is quite certain that the old station was not able to cope with the growing demand.
 The station was hence rebuilt in 1876 with two platforms.
 Its structure resembled an English inn and was compared by the Bombay Guardian to a Swiss chalet.
 The station then had just two platforms.
 The Up platform catered to passengers arriving from Marine Lines, while the Down platform catered to those travelling towards Marine Lines or further northward.
 The station also had a level crossing situated to its south.
 It was used by passengers willing to use the Down Platform, and to prevent pedestrians from crossing the tracks.
 Around two decades later, the grand BB&CIR headquarters were built just opposite the station, completed by 1899.

 In 1920, the Government of Bombay issued order to the BB&CI railway to hand over the section of rail line between Churchgate and Colaba, to allow unrestricted access for the planned Backbay reclamation.
-In fact, the line extension to Colaba was permitted only on the condition that the extension would be relinquished, would there be further reclamation projects in the vicinity.
+In fact, the line extension to Colaba was permitted only on the condition that the extension would be relinquished, should there be further reclamation projects in the vicinity.
 Amidst this, were the plans for railway electrification.
 The plans were sanctioned in 1923, and the scheme covered the section between Churchgate and Borivali.
 For this, the station had to be remodeled extensively.
 The station was completely renovated in December 1926.
 A foot-over bridge was provided, and the level crossing practically closed for vehicles and pedestrians.
-Besides, the covered portion of the station was extended, with an extension of 200 ft south of the bridge, and 100ft in the north.
+Besides, the covered portion of the station was extended, with an extension of 200 ft south of the bridge, and 100 ft in the north.
 In August 1928, the section from Churchgate to Grant Rd was track circuited on Alternating Current.